-- 46.The Highway Authority has objected to the proposal and recommended refusal as the development fails to meet the adopted parking standards for car parking.
+- 47. The Highway Authority has objected to the proposal and recommended refusal as the development fails to meet the adopted parking standards for car parking.
 However, the Suffolk Parking Guidance states at page 5 that "the guidance contained within this document is only one factor to be taken into account when judging planning applications.
 The issue of parking provisions will be considered alongside existing local policy and all other material planning considerations.
-It is a matter for the local planning authorities to balance this guidance against all the other material considerations". - 47.
+It is a matter for the local planning authorities to balance this guidance against all the other material considerations". - 48.
 The guidance also states that in sustainable town centre locations a reduction to the parking guidance may be considered.
 In this case the site is within the town centre of Bury St Edmunds, within walking distance of a wide range of local shops and amenities including the bus station and the railway station.
-The site is therefore within a highly sustainable location.
-This part of St Andrews Street is also subject to parking restrictions, with double yellow lines on its western side, reducing the likelihood of the development leading to on-street parking in the immediate vicinity and causing inconsiderate or unsafe obstructions on the road or footpath. - 48.
-Given the town centre location of the development it is reasonable to assume that in this case those looking to move into the properties would do so in the full knowledge of the absence of any on-site or nearby on-street car parking facilities, and as such would be those who do not ordinarily rely on the use of a private car.
-Annual season tickets for the long stay carpark on St Andrews Street North and private garaging within the town would provide possible options for those looking to retain a car for occasional use.
-The development will provide two covered and secure cycle spaces for each flat, which would be controlled by condition. - 49.In addition to the County guidance, Policy DM46 of the Joint Development Management Policies Document states that the local planning authority will seek to reduce over-reliance on the car and to promote more sustainable forms of transport, and that in town centres and other locations with good accessibility to facilities and services and/or well served by public transport a reduced level of car parking may be sought in all new development proposals.
-It is also noted that the site lies within an area identified within the recently adopted Town Centre Masterplan where one of the key priorities is giving greater priority to pedestrians and reducing or removing traffic.
+The site is therefore within a highly sustainable location. - 49.St Andrews Street South is subject to parking restrictions with double yellow lines on its western side adjacent to the site and most of the east side of the street having a single yellow line with parking restrictions therefore applying between 8am and 6pm.
+This therefore reduces the likelihood of the development leading to on-street parking in the immediate vicinity, and thereby causing inconsiderate or unsafe obstructions on the road or footpath.
+Had parking on the existing single yellow lines during the evening ever been a problem then the County Council have a mechanism to amend this to double yellows lines but have never sought to.
+There are several on-street parking bays to the south of the site which can be used for up to 1 hour on Mondays to Saturdays between 8am and 6pm which could potentially provide for servicing and deliveries to the development.